shapiromatron/genomics/docs/dev.md

 # Additional optional commands

+## Using celery task manager

+On the production server, celery tasks are used to run long-running tasks asynchronously.
+By default celery is not used on the development environment and tasks are handled synchronously.

+To use celery, you'll need to spawn a new celery process:

+    workon genomics
+    celery worker -A django_project -l info

+In addition, modify your environment variables:

+    workon genomics
+    echo "export \"USE_CELERY_IN_DEV=True\"" >> $VIRTUAL_ENV/bin/postactivate

 ## IPython/Jupyter notebooks (optional)

 If interested in the [ipython/jupyter notebooks](http://jupyter.org/) , you can run the notebook server using this command: